Striker528/CS97-WebApp/README.md

 ```
  cd CS97-WebApp/FinalProject/
 ```
-and we will be initializing and installing libraries into the correct directory.
+and we will be initializing and installing libraries in this directory.